TdS

 2023

-Building on the 2022 emissions assessment, we are launching a number of initiatives this year to set us on the path to reducing our emissions.
-We are organizing a mobility competition for our viewers to raise awareness of climate issues and the impact of individual transport.
-We partnered up with the teams participating in the Tour de Suisse to create the first-ever overall summary of the teams’ sustainability strategies.
-We survey our local organizing committees with the aim of creating a platform for action and knowledge sharing.
-We also work more actively with our sponsors to align our vision and actions.
+Building on the 2022 emissions assessment, we launched several initiatives to set us on the path to reducing our emissions.
+We again organized a mobility competition for our fans and spectators.
+We partnered with the teams participating in the Tour de Suisse to create the first-ever summary of teams’ sustainability strategies.
+We surveyed our local organizing committees to understand the challenges that local committees face in the context of sustainability.
+We also worked more actively with our sponsors to align our vision and actions on this important topic.

 2024

-Team Movistar wins the first Tour de Suisse Sustainability Award – the world’s first sustainability award in favour of a World Tour team by a Tour organiser.
+Team Movistar won the first Tour de Suisse Sustainability Award – the world’s first sustainability award in favor of a World Tour team by a Tour organizer.

-The decisive factors for the selection were the proven track record over several years, defined reduction strategies and the integration of the entire team in the various activities.
-The team wins a symbolic amount in favour of a charitable organisation of their choice.
-The athletes will wear a special blue race number during this year’s race.
+The decisive factors for the selection were their proven track record over many years, defined reduction strategies and the integration of the entire team in the action plan.
+The team won a symbolic prize in favor of a charitable organization of its choice.
+The athletes also wore a special blue race number during this year’s race.